GoogleContainerTools/skaffold/docs/content/en/docs/references/api/grpc.md

 <a name="proto.DeployEvent"></a>
 #### DeployEvent
-DeployEvent gives the status of a deployment, and will be emitted by Skaffold anytime a deployment starts or completes, successfully or not.
+`DeployEvent` represents the status of a deployment, and is emitted by Skaffold anytime a deployment starts or completes, successfully or not.